mralbobo/stardew-chest-pooling/readme.md

 * Unzip it into your `Stardew Valley/Mods` folder.

 ## Known bugs
-* Doesn't work on chests inside constructed buildings, barn, coop, etc. Can probably fix this, need motivation.
-* Fridge doesn't connect, not a bug strictly speaking but it's something I want.
 * Not terribly fond of the behavior when a stack is filled in the currently open chest.
 But I'm fairly sure I need either a "chestUpdated" or "beforeInventoryChanged" event to fix it consistently.